 Pros

-- Payroll add-on supports unlimited employees
+- Has a payroll add-on that supports unlimited employees

-- Comprehensive church management features
+- Offers comprehensive church management features

-- Childcare security add-on (separate fee)
+- Has childcare security add-on

 - Includes unlimited users